Post Office is a Grade II listed building in the Gateshead local planning authority area, England. First listed on 13 January 1983. Post Office.

 Description

-Plaque records this as the site of (the house of) Thomas Bewick, the celebrated engraver and illustrator.
+Additionally, a plaque on the site commemorates it as the location of the house of Thomas Bewick, the celebrated engraver and illustrator.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.